 As your family members begin to age, it becomes more and more important for you to understand the differences in their day to day behavior and how that can affect their optimal living conditions.
 By understanding a variety of information related to cognitive impairments (which include topics like Dementia, Parkinson’s, Alzheimer’s, etc), physical conditions, and other general information about senior living topics you too can become an expert about the variety of situations that help easily transition an elder into the proper living environment.

-Stages of Dementia Dementia is a progressive illness, meaning symptoms of the disorder become more severe over time.
+Dementia is a progressive illness, meaning symptoms of the disorder become more severe over time.
 These changes may come relatively quickly or set in more gradually.
-Either
+Either way, supporting your

 The Alzheimer’s Association defines dementia as a decline in mental ability severe enough to interfere with daily life.
 This loss of mental ability may present as memory loss, confusion, inability

 If your loved one has been diagnosed with dementia, you may experience information overload trying to understand all the treatment options.
-While there is currently no cure for dementia, there
+While there is currently no cure for dementia, therer

 One of the best ways to help a loved one deal with dementia is to help them retain their dignity.
 Dementia can be a scary and confusing illness to live